 7. What role does Reed’s airplane play in the story?

 8. Why does Vaughn come for Cecily?
 What power does Vaughn hold over her?

 9. Why do Linden and Rhine rush Cecily to the hospital?
 How does the author create tension in this scene?
-Identify passages and/or dialogue that help build this see more
+Identify passages and/or dialogue tha see more